Thuta-21/The-Movie-Web/README.md

-# The Movie Web
+# 🎬 The Movie Web

-Search the movie you want to watch and get details about it.
-Also you can see most searched movies and contain dynamic pagination.
+Search for movies you want to watch and discover trending titles with dynamic pagination.

-•	Built with React
+-  Built with React

-•	Most Search Algorithm, database and pagination
+-  Implemented search algorithm, database, and pagination

-•	BaaS - Appwrite
+-  Backend powered by Appwrite (BaaS)

-•	Design with Tailwind CSS
+-  Designed using Tailwind CSS